algorand/conduit/docs/tutorials/WritingBlocksToFile.md

 The filter processor uses the tag of a property and allows us to specify an exact value to match or a regex.
 For our use case we'll grab the address of a wallet I've created on testnet, `NVCAFYNKJL2NGAIZHWLIKI6HGMTLYXL7BXPBO7NXX4A7GMMWKNFKFKDKP4`.

 That should give us exactly what we want, a filter that only allows transaction through for which the receiver is my account.
 However, there is a lot more you can do with the filter processor.
 To learn more about the possible uses, take a look at the filter plugin documentation.

 ## Setting up our Exporter

 For the exporter the setup is simple.
 No configuration is necessary because it defaults to a directory inside the conduit data directory.
 In this example I've chosen to override the default and set the directory output of my blocks to a temporary directory, `block-dir: "/tmp/conduit-blocks/"`.

 ## Running the pipeline

 Now we should have a fully valid config, so let's try it out.
-Here's the full config I ended up with (with comments removed)
+Here's the full config I ended up with.
+Comments and optional parameters were removed:

 ```yaml
 log-level: "INFO"